Ascend/ascend-deployer/README.en.md

 ### download zip

 Click the "clone / download" button in the upper right corner, and then click the "download zip" below to download and unzip to use.
+This tool can be used by root and non-root users.
 To avoid the risk of excessive permissions after unzipping, it is recommended to set the environment umask to 022 or higher before unzipping the zip package, and only unzip and use tools in the user's HOME directory, and only for the user's own use.
 The above two installation methods please pay attention to the tool directory permissions risk.

 # Operation Instructions

-## Downloading OS Components and Python Third-party Dependencies
+## Download Instructions

 The download function can be used in the Windows or Linux OSs.

-### Notice
+### Download Notice

 - Modify the configuration file to download required OS components(Windows), edit the **downloader/config.ini** file.
 For details, see <a href="#config">Configuration Description</a>.
 - A large amount of open source software needs to be installed.
 The open source software downloaded using the offline installation tool comes from the OS source.
 You need to fix the vulnerabilities of the open source software as required.
 You are advised to use the official source to update the software regularly.
 For details, see <a href="#sourceconfig">Source Configuration</a>.